DEI Summit Marketing Toolkit

 We invite you to attend and to connect your students with the DEI Summit by encouraging them to attend and/or by using the following resources to generate readings, discussion topics, or assignment options.
 Specifically, you could prompt your students to:

-- Attend the DEI Summit Community Assembly & Discussion on Monday, October 26 and write a reflection of the event/discussion; or
+- Attend the DEI Summit Community Assembly & Discussion at the Power Center on Wednesday, October 12 and write a reflection of the event/discussion; or

 - Connect content from the Summit website and/or event with your course in a short paper or presentation.

-- U-M’s Center for Research on Learning & Teaching (CRLT) is available to support inclusive teaching.
-In particular, the Center offers a number of resources and training opportunities to support equitable teaching and anti-racist teaching.
+U-M’s Center for Research on Learning & Teaching (CRLT) is available to support inclusive teaching.
+In particular, the Center offers a number of resources and training opportunities to support equitable teaching.